wuv21/g-cyto-viewer/README.md

     - barcode
     - xaxis_?
     - yaxis_?
-    - cluster
+    - cluster_?

     ...where `?` can be replaced by any alphanumeric symbols (i.e. tsne or umap).

+    Metadata can be stored in the cluster_? columns.
     All other columns must be expression data (i.e. must contain numerical values).

 3. Load up website and load in TSV dataset.
-4. Visualize and analyze to your heart's content!
+4. Visualize and analyze!

 ## For developers
 To build upon this tool or to run a local instance: